 11. Keep a fire extinguisher in your house.
-Fires can happen anywhere in the house, but often start in the kitchen.
+Fires can happen anywhere in the house but often start in the kitchen.
 Make sure to have at least a 2.5lb ABC fire extinguisher if not something larger such as a 5lb ABC extinguisher.
 Make sure you understand the PASS method to use one correctly.

 12. Add fake safety signage, stickers, or even fake cameras around the house.
 If you do not want to invest in a real security camera or alarm system at least consider buying stickers and signs saying you have one.
 There are even many inexpensive options for fake cameras on the market today.

 13. Do not let others know what prescription drugs individuals may have in your household.
 Sounds silly right?
 Why would you do such a thing?
-But the reality is telling people your wife just got her wisdom teeth out may lead the wrong person wanting to come into your home to get access to the pain pills he was probably prescribed.
+But the reality is telling people your wife just got her wisdom teeth out may lead the wrong person to want to come into your home to get access to the pain pills he was probably prescribed.
 Many people are suffering from the opioid epidemic, probably even a few people you know and just do not realize it.

 14. Do not leave your garage door open.
-Doing so makes it easy for would be thieves to see what is in the garage as well as makes it quick to slip in and out.
+Doing so makes it easy for would-be thieves to see what is in the garage as well as makes it quick to slip in and out.

 15. Have your water tested.
 Do you know where your water comes from?
-If it is well water, when was the last time it was tested?
-If it is city water do you know where to find the test result
+If it is well water when was the last time it was tested?
+If it is city water, do you know where to find the test result

 information for the water that you are consuming?